Starting a family can be a thrilling time, but it’s not uncommon for the process to be harder or more costly than you originally imagined.

 Which fertility treatment option is best for you?

-After researching possible causes and working with your doctor, you may have determined that a natural conception is probably not in the cards.
+After researching possible causes and working with your doctor, you may have determined that natural conception is probably not in the cards.
 Now, it’s time to weigh your options and forge ahead with a new plan for the type of Assisted Reproductive Technology (ART) that’s right for you.

 There are five commonly prescribed drugs to treat female infertility that often serve as the first step along the path to conception.
 These aren’t for everyone, however, as depending on the health and age of the patient, certain fertility drug complications can arise.